aerenchyma/106-ctools-grading-tools/README.md

 **1:** this does not help with side-effects of programs -- e.g. running the programs like this does not seem to write .CSV files, even if the program is properly written.
 I'm workin' on it.
 Feel free to play around!

 **2:** replacing ``` manage_files.py ``` with ``` just_copy_files.py ``` will copy each of the files in the ``` necessary_files ``` folder into each of the students' sub-directories, but will NOT run any of the programs.

+**3:** Ctrl + C won't quit this, because multiple processes are running.
+If you want to stop in the middle for any reason you have to close your command prompt window.
+It'll stop right when you...do that, but other than it not going through everyone, it won't break anything.
+If you run the manage_files program again in the same folder it will begin rewriting (like if you forgot to copy a file into ``` necessary_files ``` or something), so that should all be good.

+You know where to find me